kentshenlim/ng-currency-checker/src/design-intention/component-architecture.md

      the service at `ngOnInit`.

 3. `converter-form`

    - Will render two instances of `converter-form-panel`, one for base currency and amount, the other for target currency and amount.
-   - Will fetch conversion rate from `converter-service` to be display.
+   - Will fetch conversion rate from `converter.service` to be display.
    - Allows swapping of base and target currency.
-This will ask `converter-service` to update.
+This will ask `converter.service` to update.

+4. `chart`

+5. `history`
+   - Base currency, target currency, monthly or yearly, history points are all fetched from `history.service` containing single source of truth.
+   - Base currency and target currency updated through rendered `currency-selector`; need to listen to event of these.
+   - When update is clicked, the service will update; the component will fetch latest data from the service, updating all of base currency, target currency, month or yearly, and history points.
+   - Render `chart` by passing history points as input.